kimanthijona/Business-Financial-Data-Model/README.md

 **Overview**

 Welcome to the Business Financial Data Model!
 This project is all about predicting the likelihood of small retail businesses repaying their loans.
-We use self-declared financial data collected via KoboToolbox surveys, focusing on daily sales and revenue as key indicators.
+We use self-declared financial data collected via surveys, focusing on daily sales and revenue as key indicators.

 **How It Works**